October 1, 2025

 Apple Vision Pro 15 Maxxx

 All week my feed has been filled with Apple Vision Pro content and sightings.
-People using them in the most odd spaces, on a bus, crossing the street, you name it, there was probably someone doing it with the new Vision Pros on.
+People using them in the most odd spaces—on a bus, crossing the street, you name it.
 I like this collage of Apple Vision Pro meets Playstation meets cyberpunk hyperpop by rifqi.

 One Lesson